srinivassaitangudu/helpers1/docs/work_tools/dev_system/all.create_a_super_repo_with_helpers.how_to_guide.md

 1. Create a directory `./github/workflows` in the super-repo
 2. Copy an example flow from helpers
    - E.g. `helpers_root/.github/workflows/fast_tests.yml
    - Modify it based on your needs
      - Find and replace mentions of `helpers` with the name of super repo for consistency
      - Replace `invoke run_fast_tests` with your desired action

 3. TODO(Shayan): #HelpersTask90

 ## Configure GitHub repo

-_Disclaimer: the following set-up requires paid GitHub version (Pro/Team/Enterprise)_
+**Disclaimer**: the following set-up requires paid GitHub version (Pro/Team/Enterprise)

 1. Set-up branch protection rule for master